 One of the most effective capacity management techniques comes from Kanban:

-• Set explicit limits on how many items can be in progress simultaneously.
+- Set explicit limits on the number of items that can be in progress at any given time.

 // Sample WIP Limit Implementation in Jira or a similar tool